joseguambo1994/Awesome-CS-Books/SoftwareEngineering/Product/UI/2014-Steve-Don’t Make Me Think.md

 - Desirable: Do people want it?
 - Delightful: Is using it enjoyable, or even fun?

+Person of average (or even below average) ability and experience can figure out how to use the thing [i.e., it’s learnable] to accomplish something [effective] without it being more trouble than it’s worth [efficient].

 # Dont make me think

 What's the most important thing I should do if i want to make sure my site or app is easy to use?
 It's not "Nothing important should ever be more than two clicks away" or "Speak the user' s language" or "Be consistent."
 It's Dont make me think.